Down syndrome is a chromosomal condition that occurs when an error in cell division results in an extra chromosome 21.

 Women aged 30–35 years or above might receive genetic screening during pregnancy.
 This is because the chance of having a child with Down syndrome increases as women age.

 Screening tests include:

-- Nuchal translucency testing (at 11–14 weeks) - an ultrasound that measures clear space in folds of tissue behind the neck of a developing baby
+- Nuchal translucency testing: At 11–14 weeks, an ultrasound can measure the clear space in folds of tissue behind the neck of a developing fetus.

-- Triple screen or quadruple screen (at 15–18 weeks) - measures the quantities of various substances in the mother's blood
+- Triple screen or quadruple screen: At 15–18 weeks, this measures the quantities of various substances in the mother's blood.

-- Cell-free DNA - a blood test that analyzes fetal DNA found in the maternal blood
+- Cell-free DNA: This is a blood test that analyzes fetal DNA present in the mother's blood.

-- Genetic ultrasound (at 18–20 weeks) - detailed ultrasound combined with blood test results
+- Genetic ultrasound: At 18–20 weeks, doctors combine a detailed ultrasound with blood test results.

 Diagnostic tests include: